Your Notifications are Empty.

 9. Duly filled and signed NEFT form from the proposer or policyholder

-Overall, the ratio of health insurance settlements is an effective indicator of performance by insurance companies.
-While you focus on examining the claim ratio of health insurance companies, consider a CSR of 90% or more.
-A high CSR also reflects a strong record of health insurance companies’ performance in terms of paying claims.
+Overall, the health insurance claim settlement ratio is an effective indicator of performance by insurance companies.
+While you focus on examining the claim ratio of health insurance companies, consider a claim settlement ratio of 90% or more.

 To improve chances of successful claim settlement, make sure to provide up-to-date information while purchasing the policy, disclose any pre-existing diseases, submit all relevant documents and inform the insurer immediately after being hospitalised.
 Maintaining a clear medical record prevents claim delay and rejections.